Skip to main content

 The graph uses a timeline (x-axis) to track your Credit Balance and Storage Consumed (y-axis).
 Here is how to read the different elements:

-• Baseline Credit Balance (Dashed Line): This represents your planned credit usage based on the sizing performed during your contract.
+• Baseline Credit Balance (Dashed Line): This represents your planned credit usage based on the credit sizing performed during your contract.

 • Actual Credit Balance (Solid Line): This tracks your real-time Druva credit consumption.